yallport/sdc-EOgmaNeo/README.md

 ### Steam Controller ###

 The Steam controller dongle is directly plugged into the Pi.
-Steam controller installation instructions [here](https://github.com/ylustina/sdc-docker#controller) in my Docker repository, or[here](https://github.com/ynsta/steamcontroller), from the driver repo.
+Steam controller installation instructions [here](https://github.com/ylustina/sdc-docker#controller) in my Docker repository, or [here](https://github.com/ynsta/steamcontroller), from the driver repo.

 #### Important! ####